davidkhala/fabric-common/README.md

     - means package name for golang-chaincode entrance is not `main`
 - [reference]playback conference: https://wiki.hyperledger.org/display/fabric/Playbacks
 - [channel]`txId` is required in peer join channel because: [bret Harrison]There is a transaction proposal to the system chaincode, so a transaction id is required.
 - [channel]impossible: join channel without orderer
+- [channel][orderer] individual properties may be overridden by setting environment variables, such as `CONFIGTX_ORDERER_ORDERERTYPE=kafka`.
 - [channel]channel ID length < 250 :initializing configtx manager failed: bad channel ID: channel ID illegal, cannot be longer than 249
 - [1.4][nodejs][sdk] `Channel#getChannelConfigReadable` could be used to extract application channel from orderer
     - used in migration from kafka to RAFT.
 When after <appChannel> config is changed to maintenance mode, peer in <appChannel> could not get the latest channel config.
 At that point, we could extract <appChannel> config from orderer alternatively.